-Document Location Description Declaration of Covenants, Conditions, and Restrictions and Grant of Irrevocable License • Exhibit A. Legal Description of Overall Property • Appendix J Party: PGE Instrument that protects Site for conservation purposes; effective until Conservation Easement is recorded against the Property (which will protect the Site for conservation purposes in perpetuity).
+Document Location Description Declaration of Covenants, Conditions, and Restrictions and Grant of Irrevocable License • Exhibit A. Legal Description of Overall Property Consent Decree Appendix G4-a Party: PGE Instrument that protects Site for conservation purposes; effective until Conservation Easement is recorded against the Property (which will protect the Site for conservation purposes in perpetuity).
 Terminates when Conservation Easement is recorded.
-Conservation Easement Deed for the Harborton Restoration Project Appendix J Party: PGE Instrument that protects Site for conservation purposes.
+Conservation Easement Deed for the Harborton Restoration Project Consent Decree Appendix G4-b Party: PGE and easement holder Instrument that protects Site for conservation purposes.
 Credit Sales Agreement Appendix K Parties: PGE and individual purchasing parties.
 Example agreement of terms for purchase and sale of DSAY credits from the Harborton

 Restoration Project between PGE (seller) and a potentially responsible party/settling defendant as purchaser.
 The Trustee Council has provided feedback on this Agreement but acknowledges that this Agreement is between PGE and purchaser(s) and that the Trustee Council will not be involved in the negotiations between the specific parties.
-Irrevocable Standby Letter of Credit: Construction Security Appendix L Parties: PGE, Trustee Council, and Surety Financial assurance to guarantee the construction of the Project in accordance with the 100% design plans, including a 15% contingency (\$6,719,264.61).
-Construction is complete.
-Requirement may be waived contingent on review of as-built report.
-Irrevocable Standby Letter of Credit: Adaptive Management Appendix M Parties: PGE and Trustee Council Financial instrument creating separate account and management of funding for the Project's adaptive management needs.
-This will ensure that there are sufficient funds to conduct adaptive management activities to ensure that the Project meets post- construction performance standards.
+Irrevocable Standby Letter of Credit: Construction Security Consent Decree Appendix Parties: PGE, Trustee Council, and Surety Financial assurance to guarantee the construction of the Project in accordance with the 100% design plans, including a 15% contingency (\$6,719,264.61).
+Because construction of the project has been completed as of the date of lodging of the Consent Decree, no Construction Security is required for the project, as indicated in Consent Decree Appendix G2-a.
+Irrevocable Standby Letter of Credit: Adaptive Management Consent Decree Appendix G2-b Parties: PGE and Trustee Council Financial instrument creating separate account and management of funding for the Project's adaptive management needs.
+This will ensure that there are sufficient funds to conduct adaptive management activities to ensure that the Project meets post-construction performance standards.
 Funds are only used to meet adaptive management requirements.
 Funds will either be disbursed back to PGE (to reimburse PGE for money spent on adaptive management in a given year) or NOAA will keep the funds (or a portion thereof) if PGE has failed to meet a requirement and NOAA must complete and fund it.
 Anticipated to be 25% of the construction cost (\$1,105,621.25).
-Irrevocable Standby Letter of Credit: Years 15 and 20 Lamprey Monitoring Security Appendix N Parties: PGE, Trustee Council, and Surety Financial assurance to guarantee funding for Years 15 and 20 of lamprey monitoring, including sediment evaluation funding (\$94,944).
-Comes into play if PGE fails to provide funding for lamprey monitoring prior to the end of the Performance Period for Years 15 and 20 of lamprey monitoring.
+Irrevocable Standby Letter of Credit: Years 15 and 20 Lamprey Monitoring Security Consent Decree Appendix G2-c Parties: PGE, Trustee Council, and Surety Financial assurance to guarantee funding for Years 15 and 20 of lamprey monitoring, including sediment evaluation funding (\$94,944).
+Comes into play if PGE fails to provide funding for lamprey monitoring prior to the end of the

-Partias: DCE Trustas Council and Suraty Parties: PGE, Trustee Council, and Surety Irrevocable Standby Letter of Credit: Interim Management and Contingency Security and Years 1 - 10 Lamprey Monitoring Securities Appendix O Financial assurance to guarantee funding for effectiveness monitoring during the Performance Period (\$1,809,048).
+Performance Period for Years 15 and 20 of lamprey monitoring.
+Irrevocable Standby Letter of Credit: Interim Management and Contingency Security and Years 1 - 10 Lamprey Monitoring Securities Consent Decree Appendix G2-d Parties: PGE, Trustee Council, and Surety Financial assurance to guarantee funding for effectiveness monitoring during the Performance Period (\$1,809,048).
 This guarantees the full funding of vegetation and biological monitoring, reports, invasive plant management, trash removal, insurance (\$1,359,996), a 15% contingency (\$203,999 and to guarantee funding for Years 1-10 of lamprey monitoring (\$245,053).
 Comes into play if PGE fails to perform this work/provide the appropriate level of funding.
 Parties: PGE, Trustee Council, and selected long-term steward Example Stewardship Funding Agreement Appendix P Example agreement for funding and management of the Project during the long-term stewardship period.
 PGE is required to fund this with \$2,617,642.
 This funding will come from the proceeds from the sale of DSAY credits.
 The money will be held in the PHERA.
-Parties: Trustee Council and PGE Dated: November 26, 2013 Original Memorandum of Agreement Appendix R Establishes that the Trustee Council and PGE will work to create a project and agree on a design; PGE will reimburse the Trustee Council for their technical assistance; the Trustee Council may recognize final settlement credit value for the purposes of settling NRD claims.
-Parties: Trustee Council and PGE.
-MOA First Addendum Appendix S The parties have identified a site and created a plan; The Trustee Council approve the plan; PGE intends to develop the Project in accordance with the plan for the purpose of creating credits.